How to Get Homeowners Insurance for a Rental Property

 Gather Property Details and History

-Insurers evaluate rental properties more strictly than primary residences because tenant occupancy changes the risk profile.
-You'll need the age of the home, roof condition, plumbing and electrical updates, and prior claims history.
-In Florida, many insurers require a four-point inspection covering the roof, plumbing, electrical and HVAC systems before they'll issue a quote on an older rental property.
+Rental properties get more underwriting scrutiny than primary residences because tenant occupancy changes the risk.
+Insurers ask for the home's age, roof condition, plumbing and electrical updates, and prior claims history.
+In Florida, many insurers require a four-point inspection (roof, plumbing, electrical and HVAC) before quoting an older rental property.

 3. 3